VIC.GOV.AU | Policy and Advisory Library

 In addition to infrastructure related policies, all schools must also implement the department’s Occupational Health and Safety Management System (OHSMS).

-Performance and activity of each school is monitored by the department’s Employee Safety and Wellbeing Unit and reported to the department’s regional offices.
+Performance and activity of each school is monitored by the department’s Employee Safety, Wellbeing and Inclusion Division and reported to the department’s regional offices.

 Compliance and monitoring for school infrastructure